 From all my Asian travels, people in the Philippines are the most friendly, welcoming, kind and respectful people I have met.
 They love to sing, to dance and to have fun all the time!
 During my years in Qatar, I have worked with a lot of them and I can say that the majority of them are happy people.
+In Addition Cebu resorts are the best!

 The Philippines consists of around 7000 islands which are categorized from north to south: Luzon, Visayas, and Mindanao.
 If you love sandy beaches and clear water this is the country for you.
 Moreover, compared to European standards and prices, the Philippines is an affordable place to include on your travels.
 One of my ex-colleagues and lovely friend – Ginyl – invited me to her town of Iligan city, so I did not miss the opportunity and I visit this beautiful country.